Casualties reported in clashes on Armenia-Azerbaijan border

 YEREVAN, Armenia (AP) — Armenia and Azerbaijan reported military clashes on their shared border Tuesday and blamed each other for starting the conflict amid tensions between the two ex-Soviet nations that have simmered since a 6-week war last year over Nagorno-Karabakh.

-The Armenian Defense Ministry accused Azerbaijan’s military of opening fire on Armenian positions, killing an unspecified number of troops and and capturing 12 servicemen.
-The Azerbaijani government, meanwhile, accused Armenia of “large-scale provocation” on the border.
+The Armenian Defense Ministry accused Azerbaijan’s military of opening fire on Armenian positions, killing one person and capturing 12 servicemen.
+The Azerbaijani government, meanwhile, accused Armenia of a “large-scale provocation” on the border.

 Armenian lawmaker Eduard Aghajanyan told reporters that 15 Armenian soldiers were killed in Tuesday’s clash, but so far there has been no official confirmation.
 The Azerbaijani military said two of its servicemen were wounded.